jostosh/deeprl/README.md

 # deeprl
 MSc. project on Deep Reinforcement Learning.
 [A3C](http://proceedings.mlr.press/v48/mniha16.pdf) was chosen as the baseline algorithm.
+My thesis is available [here](https://pdfs.semanticscholar.org/361c/9ba853c7d69058ddc0f32cdbe94fbc2166d5.pdf).

 ## This repo
 Currently, the master branch only supports a minimal working example of the most relevant contributions, which are:
 - Learning policy quantization, run with `python3 train.py --model a3clpq` or `python train.py --model a3cglpq`
 - Local weight sharing layers, run with `python3 train.py --model a3clws`
 - Spatial softmax and what-and-where architectures `python3 `

+## Packages needed
+Just `pip install tensorflow scipy Pillow gym[atari]` should get you started!

 ### Learning policy quantization
 Learning policy quantization is an output layer that is largely inspired by learning vector quantization.
 It replaces